 Book: The Zen Nomad – Path to Peace

-I’m currently writing my first book, The Zen Nomad: Path to Peace, which traces the story of my last 5 years travelling and the lessons I learned from people I met along the way.
-The book is set to be released in January 2018, and you can read more about it and pre-order a copy here.
+I’m currently writing my first book, The Zen Nomad: Path to Peace, which traces the journey of my last 6 years travelling and the lessons learned from people I met along the way.
+The book is set to be released by September 2019, and you can read more about it and pre-order a copy here.

 Ever since a kid, I dreamed about going on a “life journey” to learn about the world around me, its people and to build my own perspective.
 With that dream in mind, I’ve begun planning and putting the logistics in place for this journey to happen.
 From October 2021, I will set out on a 5-year World Pilgrimage crossing all 7 continents, in an attempt to document the unique and fascinating stories, philosophies and life lessons of everyday people I meet on my journey.
 You can read more about the idea here.
 There are various ways to get involved, so if this is something that excites you, please get in touch here.

 What started as a simple initiative to record the stories and lessons of people I met while hitchhiking turned into the creation of The Zen Nomad, and a vision to empower and inspire people to embark on their own extended journey and use travel as means to transform their lives.

 I believe that much of the transformation that occurred in the last 6 years was a by-product of journeying – particularly through the people I was fortunate enough to encounter on my journey.
 I am forever grateful for each and everyone of those experiences.